» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 or

 The following are dosage guidelines recommended by “Dr. Mike” Hutchinson, DVM; Animal General, Cranberry Township, PA.
-This incorporates the use of dexamethasone in a treatment regimen for rats with early to mild URI, or with serious to advanced lung infections.
+This incorporates the use of dexamethasone in a treatment regimen for rats with respiratory infection where mild to moderate, or serious to advanced lung involvement is present.
 This schedule is based on Dr. Hutchinson’s experience treating rats, and also from what he gleaned from current literature:

-Early to mild URI (especially where pathogen suspected to be mycoplasma)
+- Early to moderate respiratory illness (where lung involvement is present, especially where pathogen suspected to be mycoplasma)

 Dexamethasone at 0.5 mg/lb can be added to the treatment regimen, weaning down as follows: